RE Teaching and Learning

 Religious education is respected as a core subject and as such must be of a quality to engage and stimulate pupils' intellect, heart and imagination.
 To ensure these areas are addressed, we follow the 'God Matters' scheme of work, supplemented by materials developed by a diocesan Writing Group, which addresses the requirements of the RE Curriculum Directory for Catholic Education (2012).
 This strategy aims to provide a curriculum that will be enjoyable to study, and one that endeavours to secure the link between what the church teaches and the classroom by supporting teachers' planning, delivery and assessment opportunities.

-The God Matters scheme is used throughout our school and is split up into different themes which are revisited and developed each year.
+The Come & See scheme is used throughout our school and is split up into different themes which are revisited and developed each year.

 As teachers, we encourage all our children to apply the skills that they learn in other literary subjects to their religious education, and maintain that they should investigate the faith with the same enthusiasm and rigour as other subject areas.